gmfrees/TonexOneController/README.md

 - Fixed issue where Stomp mode was not set by code, requiring it to be set manually (was broken by latest Ik changes)
 - Fixed issue where the new external footswitch effect toggles didn't take into account the current state, resulting in needing multiple presses in some cases
 - Changed communications to use the new messages that IK added.
 Much faster effect switching, and reduced ram usage
+- added Amplifier Presence and Depth controls to web and 4.3B UI
+- fixed up issues with cabinet disable via web and 4.3B UI
+- added globals page to web and 4.3B UI, with input trim, BPM, tempo source and global cabinet bypass
+- added support for Tap Tempo, via Midi and external footswitches
+- fixed issue where some web params would be displayed as rounded to the nearest integer
+- set Direct Monitoring automatically to the right setting
+- New method of preset sync on boot that no longer changes any preset assignments

 V1.0.7.2:
 - New WiFi options, now allowing connection to other access points.